Kaystaken/readme-generator/README.md

 ### Problem Solved

-Using this README generatot allows the project creator to devote more time to working on the project.
+Using this README generator allows the project creator to devote more time to working on the project.

 ### Learnings